 The primary difference between these two legal definitions/proceedings lies in the criminal-law aspect of the latter.
 Tampering involves the altering, concealment, falsification, or destruction of evidence during an investigation.
 Tampering is generally considered when evidence is altered that may have led to a negative criminal outcome for the spoliator.
 The courts may consider the act as both spoliation and tampering, depending on the case.

 The act of altering or destroying evidence can occur in any proceeding.
 Evidence for your case is paramount, regardless of the type of case, as it proves negligence or willful wrongdoing and demonstrates the extent of the harm caused to you by the defendant’s actions.
 In PI cases, this could be anything from recording over security footage that showed you falling as a result of a safety hazard at work, to simply misfiling an incident report when you were injured on the job.

 How to Prevent Spoliation

 There are consequences for committing spoliation, regardless of intent.
 You and your defense team should take steps to preserve all the evidence.
-If there is concern of spoliation from the defense, your attorney will likely send a spoliation letter, thus putting the defendant on notice and placing a legal obligation on him or her to protect evidence.
+If there is concern of spoliation from the defense, your personal injury attorney will likely send a spoliation letter, thus putting the defendant on notice and placing a legal obligation on him or her to protect evidence.
 If the defendant fails in their obligation to protect evidence, as spelled out in the letter, the defendant’s actions will likely lead to punishment.

 If you believe something happened to evidence in your case, your best course of action is to consult with an expert in personal injury law with experience in spoliation or tampering.